Tony Lange: Career

 Born in West Ham, Lange was playing for the Bromley District side when he signed for Charlton Athletic, turning professional in 1983.
 He later played for Aldershot, Wolverhampton Wanderers, Torquay United, Portsmouth, West Bromwich Albion, Fulham and St. Leonards Stamcroft.

 At Aldershot, Lange was the club's Player of the Year in both the 1986–87 and 1987–88 seasons.
 He also won promotion to the Third Division with the club in the 1986–87 season.
-He moved to Wolverhampton Wanderers in 1988 for a fee of £150,000, which remains Aldershot's record transfer fee.
+He moved to Wolverhampton Wanderers in 1988 for a fee of £150,000, which was Aldershot's record transfer fee.

 While at West Bromwich Albion, Lange won promotion via the play-offs in the 1992–93 season, with Lange appearing in the final.
 While at the club he was nicknamed "Freddie" due to his appearance being similar to Freddie Mercury.

 Lange was a member of the Fulham team which was runner-up in Division Three in the 1996–97 season.